top of page

 Hot water and heavy washing cycles can damage the fine spandex and elastane fibers of your compression gear.

-Compression Wear: Washing Machine vs. Hand Washing
+Compression Gear: Washing Machine vs. Hand Washing

 If you’re wondering whether it’s better to machine-wash or hand-wash your compression gear, there are a few things to consider.

-In general, both options are fine.
 Hand-washing is typically a gentler option when compared to that of machine-washing, though can take some more time and effort on your part.

 If you don’t have a personal preference, it’s best to defer to your garment’s washing instructions.